-In Proteq's efforts to ensure compliance with applicable laws and regulations, instances of non-compliance occur.
+In Proteq's efforts to ensure compliance with applicable laws and regulations, instances of noncompliance occur.
 At present, these instances include Sanction and Anti money laundering regulation compliancy which are shared with the regulators including a timely action plan to address and resolve current and future instances.
+Also, Proteq is currently further revising its governance framework to adhere to the large company regime and other regulatory requirements.